tomasmcm/dttm-proxy/README.md

 In order for this to work, you need to update the LLM chat template.
 The default template does not allow prefilled messages because it wraps every message in `'<|im_start|>' + message.role + '\n'` and `'<|im_end|>' + '\n'`, and adds `'<|im_start|>assistant\n<think>\n'` at the end of all the messages.
 This template (https://gist.github.com/tomasmcm/6fd3397eb44e3fbef4cf876451098a92) checks if there is an assistant message as the last message and allows the LLM to continue the generation as if it was the same message.
+This method only works with streaming as it allows halting the generation in the middle.
+It should also work with DeepSeek R1 and Distilled version (might just need some adjusting of the `<think>` tags and new lines).

+## Can I use this with other providers?

+Currently this only works with LLM servers that allow prefilling assistant messages.
+Some providers like Groq support this with some models (doesn't seem Qwen/QwQ-32B is support yet).
+When using local servers you can configure the chat template to allow prefilling.